kortenkamp/Cindy3D/index.md

 ---
 layout: main
-title: About Scriptish
+title: Cinderella 3D
-keywords: scriptish, about
 ---

 ## About Cindy 3D ## {#about}

 Cindy 3D is a Plug-In to the dynamic geometry software [Cinderella][].
-It was created by [Matthias Reitinger][] and Jan Sommer in 2010 and 2011, and is currently maintained by [Martin von Gagern][].
+It was created by [Matthias Reitinger][] and Jan Sommer between 2010 and 2012, and is currently maintained by [Martin von Gagern][].
 The 3D rendering is done through OpenGL using [JOGL][].
 The project is licensed under the [BSD two-clause license][license].